SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

-## Search-driven Web Parts and display templates
+## Search-driven web parts and display templates
 <a name="bk_SearchDriven"> </a>

 The previous section explains the SharePoint page model in terms of master pages, page layouts (with page fields), and pages.
 These elements are the most common in a publishing site in which authors regularly create and publish new content.
 When it comes to surfacing that content on your site, though, a couple more elements come into play.
-Whether you have connected to an external catalog or simply want to show a particular set of search results, search-driven Web Parts can help you achieve your goal.
+Whether you have connected to an external catalog or simply want to show a particular set of search results, search-driven web parts can help you achieve your goal.